stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Pretty much.
 So we've got a lot of questions.
 Loads, loads of questions.
-Oh, more questions than we could possibly handle.
-Except we will.
-We've got a lot of questions here from-- from-- from the fans.
+Oh, more questions than we could possibly handle... except we will.
+We've got a lot of questions here from the fans.
 From the fanbase.
-From the, uh, the screaming hordes that are outside the studio at all times. __[Ben snorts]__ Very thick windows.
+From the screaming hordes that are outside the studio at all times. __[Ben snorts]__ Very thick windows.
 You can't hear them, but they are there.
 Don't check.
 So let's-- let's push-- Should we...?

 #### BEN